web-platform-tests/wpt/README.md

 You must do this step to use the test runner, even if you are not creating a new test suite.

-To generate this file navigate to the root directory and run:
+To generate this file, from a command prompt at the root directory of the repo, run:

 ```
 python tools/scripts/manifest.py